 Local dog whisperer and SUP pioneer Chris de Aboitiz runs Stand Up Paddle Town of 1770, taking place on the protected waters at Town of 1770.
-One of the hire options is a 1-hour SUP lesson with your dog, where you’ll learn to put your dog on the board, then paddle out to the sandbar.
+Previously, one of the hire options was a one-hour SUP lesson with your dog, where you learnt to put your dog on the board, then paddled out to the sandbar.

 Agnes Waters and Town of 1770 are connected by a combined cycle/foot path, a popular option for local cyclists, runners and walkers.
 It’s possible to walk the entire length with your pup, but the most scenic section for dog walking runs through the Town of 1770.

 From the marina to the camp ground it’s about 1km of largely flat footpath, including some sections of raised boardwalk.
 Running alongside the foreshore and passing through both the Air Sea Rescue Park and Endeavour Park, it’s a pretty walk, with plenty of options for stopping along the way.

 Dogs need to be on leash along the entire length of the footpath, including this section.
 It’s not possible to continue past the campground as the walking track beyond lies within the Joseph Banks Conservation Park, with dogs prohibited.

 While most of the bush walks in the area are contained within national parks or reserves where dogs are not permitted, there is one short option available right at Agnes Water, the Discovery Trail.

 The Discovery Trail starts next to the Agnes Water Museum and meanders 800m through the bushland, not far removed from houses, to a lookout over Workmans Beach.
 There’s also a few other paths that lead to the Workmans Beach campground (which is currently closed to camping).
 There’s plenty of signposts at each intersection.